User registration

 User registration begins with enrolling a user on a device using a selected identity provider (IdP).
 The list of all possible IdPs for an app is configured in the IDAAS-core admin panel.
 The IDAAS-core also configures a default (primary) IdP that is used for backward compatibility.

-To begin user registration, you have to call the registerUser
+To begin user registration, call the registerUser

 var registrationResponse = await Onegini.instance.userClient